Home/Ear Deformities/Otoplasty (Ear Surgery)

 Otoplasty (Ear Surgery)

 Otoplasty is a form of plastic and reconstructive surgery/ear surgery in which the ears can be resized, reshaped, and made less prominent through advanced surgical techniques.
-Most people think of this procedure as ear pinning surgery.
-The appearance of large or protruding ears typically pose no medical concerns, but prominent ears and other ear-related deformities can cause self-esteem issues and other psychological concerns for individuals of all ages.
+Most people think of this procedure as ear-pinning surgery.
+The appearance of large or protruding ears typically poses no medical concerns, but prominent ears and other ear-related deformities can cause self-esteem issues and other psychological concerns for individuals of all ages.
 Our experienced craniofacial plastic surgeon, Eric Payne, MD, can correct a wide range of cosmetic ear problems in both children and adults.
 Using the latest techniques, he can modify the prominence and shape of the ear for a more aesthetically appealing outcome.

 Otoplasty can be performed on children who have achieved the majority of their ear growth.
 Ears typically reach their adult size at around five years of age or older.
 Teens and adults can also undergo otoplasty if they feel their ear shape is a source of discomfort or self-consciousness.
 For more information about ear deformities and treatment options, or to schedule a consultation, please contact our knowledgeable medical team today.